ShawnNew/dl-dev/README.md

 * Reboot by invoking command `sudo reboot`.
 * Change directory into `cd $DIR-TO-DL-DEV`.
 * Install nvidia-docker for GPU usage, run command `./scripts/setup_nvidia_docker.sh`.

-* Then you can start docker by issuing the command `./scripts/start.sh`.
+### How to use docker container and the dl-dev image
+You can learn some basic docker information at docker's website [here](https://docs.docker.com/get-started/).
+I recommend you exercise the tutorial around.
+* To start a container named dl-dev, you can do it by running run the command `./scripts/start.sh`. ***Note: this process is only needed if you have not start that container on the host before.*** It is only needed if you reboot your computer.
-* To get into the docker container, run `./scripts/into.sh`.
+* Everytime you want to dive into the container and start programming, just run `./scripts/into.sh`.
 It should looks like this:

   ![login](docs/docker-into.png)

 ### About the docker container
-* Within the docker container(dl-dev for this specific project), you are login as user "dl" and the *passwd is set to "abcd"*.
+* Within the docker container(dl-dev for this specific project), you are login as user "dl" and the *passwd is already set to "abcd"*.
 * The directory of the workspace looks like this:

     ![workspace](docs/workspace.png)